OscarChavarro/vitral/testsuite/_APITests/_WiiRemoteJHelloWorld/doc/readme.txt

     (as of october 2007, internet users report that you have to pay for bluetooth programming tools on windows...
 Author (Oscar Chavarro) didn't search for Windows support)
-  - Avetana library for accessing bluez from java
+  - Some bluetooth stack library such as Avetana or Bluecove for accessing bluez from java (tested in linux with both, Avetana and Bluecove)
   - A JDK (tested with 1.6)
   - Vitral SDK :)